 IV.
 Tenure Schedule

-- Professor: At the end of a two-year probationary period a professor must be notified in writing either that tenure has been awarded or that the appointment will not be renewed at the end of the third year.
-A professor who has served previously as associate professor at the university shall have tenure from the date of appointment to the rank of professor.
+- Professor: At the end of a two-year probationary period an untenured professor must be notified in writing either that tenure has been awarded or that the appointment will not be renewed at the end of the third year.
+A professor who has served previously as associate professor at the University shall have tenure from the date of appointment to the rank of professor.
 The basic academic unit may recommend tenure at the time of the initial appointment of a professor.